-- 5.1 As the regulator of the architects' profession, ARB sets the education and training requirements for UK architects and sets and enforces the professional standards expected of them.
+5.1 As the regulator of the architect profession, ARB sets the education and training requirements for UK architects and sets and enforces the professional standards expected of them.
 The Building Safety Act 2022 gives ARB the power to monitor and assess the continuing professional development of architects throughout their careers.
-The changes in the law necessitated ARB to establish a new framework for monitoring the way architects manage their CPD. - 5.2 In 2020, ARB carried out a significant piece of research into the future competence of architects.
-The research included an analysis of how architects might best maintain and develop their skills, knowledge, experience and behaviours throughout their careers. - 5.3 The research found that statutory regulation of architects is out of step with other professions in that, at present, registration can be continued without any confirmation that an individual has taken steps to maintain their competence. - 5.4 All UK professions analysed have a minimum requirement for CPD (excluding solicitors who reflect on their work and determine how much learning and development is needed individually to ensure their competence2).
+The changes in the law necessitated ARB to establish a new framework for monitoring the way architects manage their CPD.

+5.2 In 2020, ARB carried out a significant piece of research1 into the future competence of architects.
+The research included an analysis of how architects might best maintain and develop their skills, knowledge, experience and behaviours throughout their careers.

+5.3 The research found that statutory regulation of architects is out of step with other professions in that, at present, registration can be continued without any confirmation that an individual has taken steps to maintain their competence.

+5.4 All UK professions analysed have a minimum requirement for CPD (excluding solicitors who reflect on their work and determine how much learning and development is needed individually to ensure their competence2).
 All of those schemes are based on a blend of formal and informal training, which are tailored towards the individual needs and risks of their specific profession.

-- 5.5 Most architects already demonstrate a commitment to continued learning throughout their professional lives.
+5.5 Most architects already demonstrate a commitment to continued learning throughout their professional lives.
 Architects told us that they carry out both formal and informal CPD annually.
 Our research found that 70% of respondents carried out more than 15 hours of formal CPD annually, around half of whom said that they complete more than 35 hours.
-This included both self-directed learning and acquiring of new experience in the workplace, alongside formal training delivered by an external provider. - 5.6 There was a high degree of acknowledgement from our research participants that a more formal system to record that work would be an appropriate step in upholding public confidence in the profession and raising competence. - 5.7 We have used the powers conferred by the Building Safety Act 2022 to propose a scheme that reflects that commitment and will help to uphold public confidence in the competence of the profession.
-The scheme makes an architect's responsibility to maintain their competence a requirement of their continued registration.
+This included both self-directed learning and acquiring of new experience in the workplace, alongside formal training delivered by an external provider.

-1 The SQW survey is available here: Review of architects' competence research project (arb.org.uk)
+1 The SQW survey is available here: Review of architects' competence research project (arb.org.uk) 2 SRA continuing competence scheme: SRA | FAQs about continuing competence | Solicitors Regulation Authority